-Nowadays there is a huge range of dog food brands it is difficult to know what one to pick for your four-legged friend.
+Nowadays there is a huge range of dog food brands it is difficult to know what brand is right for your dog and what brands to avoid.
 In fact, some recommend that you change the main protein in your dog’s diet every few days!

 With so many brands to compare it can be confusing to know what to look out for.
 If we are honest with ourselves, how often do you read through the ingredients of what our dog is eating?